 Consider a policy of compulsory retirement age in order to eventually enable younger academic staff to enter universities.
 Possibly an increasing of retirement benefits could also be considered Activity 3.7)

-The system of state standards for study programmes would need to be revised in order to allow for more flexibility for universities in updating their programmes to the needs of employers and other stakeholders Activity 3.7)

 It is recommended to nominate a person who oversees the mobility period (= a mobility supervisor).
 This person is typically the head of study programs or someone from the relevant chair of the faculty.
 The main task of mobility supervisor is to help the student to elaborate the learning agreement before leaving for mobility, and check that the recognition is effective when the student comes back in the home university (Activity 4.3)

 It is recommended that windows for mobility are included in all the study plans.
 Windows of mobility are very suitable, for instance, for internships or language travels.
 By windows of mobility it is understood a period reserved for international student mobility that is embedded into the curriculum of a study program.
 It is recommended to plan a lot of free elective courses during the mobility windows time (Activity 4.3)

-Teachers need training to be able to write learning outcomes, and consequently we can understand why in the present situation, recognition is only based on the contents.
-(Activity 4.3.1) (similar Activity 4.2.)

 The HEIs should develop student support centres or similar structural units that would provide career support and guidance counselling and collect information about the graduates, internship offers and job surveys, design/perform surveys for the employers and graduates (note LB: those centres were already created in some universities in Azerbaijan, but we need to make sure that their activities cover all mentioned aspects and not only one or two of them).
 (Activity 1.1.2)

 Good practices